SVP, State Government Relations, Western Region

 At the tax board, Putler represented the agency in tax appeals and assisted the attorney general in cases, among other responsibilities.
 Later, he became legislative affairs director for the board, a job he held about 12 years.

-Putler joined the governor's office as one of several legislative deputies two years ago.
-He oversees legislation in the areas of taxes and issues relating to transportation and the state's retirement systems, CalPERS and CalSTRS.
+Putler joined the governor's office as one of several legislative deputies in 2011.
+While there he oversaw legislation in the areas of taxes and issues relating to transportation and the state's retirement systems, CalPERS and CalSTRS.

 "The practice in the governor's office is to really be part of the governor's team and be able to have firsthand knowledge and influence over significant policy matters for the state," he says.